Real-Time Dam Levels

 Catchment & Hydrological Impact

 Fed primarily by the Tinana Creek, this reservoir plays a critical role in the North East Coast drainage division.
-Hydrological health in this specific drainage basin is vital for downstream ecosystems.
-The North East Coast region relies heavily on the seasonal inflows captured here.
+Managing the flow from the Tinana Creek ensures that downstream agricultural zones receive consistent supply.
+Catchment dynamics in the North East Coast are deeply influenced by the retention capacity of Tinana Barrage.

 Agricultural & Economic Significance